kr15h/ofxPiMapper/README.md

     ```

+## Compiling on Linux

+There might be issues with compiling because `ofxOMXPlayer` and `ofxRPiCameraVideoGrabber` addons do not exist on Linux and also other non-RPi platforms.
+To avoid the issues, do the following.

+1. Open `example/addons.make` and remove ofxOMXPlayer line.
+2. Open `example-camera/addons.make` and remove ofxRPiCameraVideoGrabber line.
+3. Compile one or both examples by using make.

 ## Problems with Audio

 If you are having problems with audio playback, here are two steps for you.
 Before you do these, make sure audio of your video file works.